The Mobile Time Capsule

 From the Blog

-“The soft buzz of a Nokia 3310 on a wooden desk at night, that tiny green backlight, and Snake paused
+“The soft buzz of a plastic slider phone on a wooden desk, that tiny green Android robot peeking from a

 Read more